Ivan-cs/Automatic-Curtain/server/README.md

 # How to run the web server

-Make sure you are in the correct directory ./server
+Make sure you are in the correct directory ./server All of the commands should be run in the server directory

 ## Create a new virtual environment